tsnellgrove/dark_castle3/doc/to_do.md

 ##########################

 Version 3.61 Goals
-- IDEA: Theme of 3.61 is some simple coding that will prep for the hdegehog in 3.62
+- IDEA: Theme of 3.61 is some supporting coding that will prep for the hdegehog in 3.62
 - DONE: warning class
 	- IDEA: what are we trying to do here and how will we do it?
 		- IDEA: goal of warnings is to produce a streamlined, simpler machine type just for warnings